 An upscale spot in Old Town Pasadena, Maestro serves interesting and excellent Mexican food.
 This is a great spot for any occasion, from drinks and a couple appetizers at the bar to an all-out celebratory meal.
-The small plates are good - we like the beets with a yoghurt-y whipped goat cheese, and calamari with super-spicy chile de arbol peppers - but the mains are fantastic.
+The small plates are good—the calamari with super-spicy chile de arbol peppers is a stand-out—but the mains are fantastic.
 The arrachera (grilled skirt steak) comes with a unique and very good chorizo chimichurri, and the lamb shank barbacoa is so tender that it falls off the bone the second you touch it.
 They’ve also got some of the best cocktails in town—get the barrel-aged mezcal Manhattan, or one of the margaritas.

 One of the busiest restaurants in Pasadena, Osawa does it all—shabu shabu, sushi, and sukiyaki - and all of it is pretty great.
-Despite the huge menu, we usually order the sushi combination special, which includes a blue crab hand roll alongside 16 pieces of extremely high-quality fish.
+Despite the huge menu, we usually order the sushi combination special, which includes a blue crab hand roll alongside 12 pieces of extremely high-quality fish.
 If you’re not going all-in on the sushi, try to get a seat at the shabu shabu counter, because then you can order off both the shabu menu and the a la carte sushi one.

 Located next to Osawa, this Southeast Asian spot is a great place for an upscale meal in Downtown Pasadena.
-The menu is mostly Indonesian, and some standouts include the char kway teow (stir-fried rice noodles) with sweet sausage and prawns, and nasi goreng—crab fried rice with chicharron gremolata.
+The menu is mostly Indonesian, and some standouts include gule, a yellow curry with carrots and squash, and nasi goreng—crab fried rice with chicharron gremolata.
 The food here balances spicy, sweet, and vinegary very well, and chances are, you’ll be tempted to order way more than you need.
 But portions are huge, so stick to one or two things per person.

 This OG burger spot has been serving classic, California-style cheeseburgers since 1963.
 The burger itself is pretty simple—an old-school greasy patty on a fresh bun with housemade Thousand Island dressing, American cheese, pickles, and lettuce.
-But there’s a reason they’ve never messed with this classic, because this is one of LA’s best burgers.
+But there’s a reason they’ve never messed with it—this is one of LA’s most iconic burgers.
 Next time you’ve had a terrible day at work and need to drown your sorrows in meat and cheese, this is a great place to do it.